You can contact Trustees via our main office: Suffolk Wildlife Trust, Brooke House, Ashbocking, Ipswich IP6 9JY

 Pip has a Master’s degree in environmental law from the University of London and previously had a career as an environmental and legal consultant working on the environmental assessment of projects such as the Channel Tunnel Rail Link and integrated pollution control for major industrial companies.
 She has lived in rural Suffolk for most of her life and is passionate about wildlife and its conservation.
 Currently she works as a committed conservation volunteer, complementing her work on environmental policy and law at the RSPB with practical conservation activities in the field for Suffolk Wildlife Trust and Plantlife.
 She has also worked on the production of the European Red List of Vascular Plants 2011 at the IUCN in Cambridge.

 James is an experienced entrepreneur and business advisor.
-He was previously a co-founder and Executive Director of Zopa, the world’s first and Europe’s largest P2P lender, and prior to this Strategy Director at Egg.
-James is currently a Director of FutureAgenda.org, the world’s largest open foresight programme, and an advisor to a number of innovative finance payers including Seedrs, Loot, giffgaff money, LandBay and Spacehive.
-He also advises a number of social ventures and charities including the RSPB, the GoodLab, the Suffolk Wildlife Trust, GreenThing and as Chair of Gen Community Ventures.
-James has also worked as a growth strategy consultant at both The Foundation and LEK Consulting, where his clients included Tesco, Eurostar, Barclays, HSBC, Save the Children, The Guardian, Redburn, M&S and Just Giving.
-James holds an MBA from INSEAD and a 1st class honours degree from University College, London.
-He is also a birdwatcher and was fortunate enough to be part of a 3-person team who re-discovered three species of bird, considered by many to be extinct.
+He was a co-founder of Zopa, Europe’s largest P2P lender, and former Strategy Director at Egg.
+Currently James is a Director of FutureAgenda.org and an advisor to a number of innovative finance payers.
+He advises a number of social ventures and charities including the RSPB and Suffolk Wildlife Trust and is Chair of Gen Community Ventures.
+James has also worked as a growth strategy consultant where his clients have included Tesco, Eurostar, Save the Children, The Guardian, M&S and Just Giving.
+James holds an MBA from INSEAD AND was part of a 3-person team who re-discovered three species of bird formerly considered to be extinct.

 Now retired, Peter worked for Suffolk County Council for 30 years in the field of environmental conservation and during that time built up considerable knowledge of the ecology of Suffolk, wildlife conservation priorities and initiatives.
 He has a strong academic and practical background in wildlife and landscape conservation, and is a passionate defender of the rural character and wildlife of the county.
 A past vice chairman of Suffolk Wildlife Trust, and former chairman of the Stowmarket group, Peter has also been voluntary warden at Bonny Wood since the Trust acquired it in 1987.